Guide

 Same-day attention is more likely to matter when pain is escalating, swelling is present, trauma occurred, bleeding is hard to control, or infection risk seems plausible.
 Mild symptoms without progression may allow a calmer comparison window.

-This page should help readers talk to an office with better questions.
+This page should help readers talk to an office with better questions instead of guessing from search results alone.

 Questions worth asking during an urgent dental call